-February is officially Black History Month or African-American History Month (for those wanting to be politically correct).
+February is officially Black History Month or African American History Month (for those wanting to be politically correct).
 A month dedicated to honoring our history, our struggles, and our triumphs as blacks in America.
 However, as a black woman, I’m always thinking of ways I can celebrate all year long.
 As the month draws to a close, let us not forget where we came from and how much further we have to go.
-Also as a mother of African-American children, it is my duty to instill within them the pride that we of African descent should have within ourselves and our fellow men.
+Also, as a mother of African American children, it is my duty to instill in them the pride that we people of African descent should have in ourselves and in our fellow men.

-I consistently teach Madison about her culture, letting her know that the color of her skin does not define who she is, that the texture of her hair does not make her a “nobody”, and that she is beautiful inside and out, no matter what television, her favorite dolls, books, magazines, and society might want her to believe.
-When people exclaim that her hair is pretty (with and without her hair extensions) say thank you, and accept it for what it is.
+I consistently teach Madison about her culture, letting her know that the color of her skin does not define who she is, that the texture of her hair does not make her “a nobody,” and that she is beautiful inside and out, no matter what television, her favorite dolls, books, magazines, and the rest of society might want her to believe.
+When people exclaim that her hair is pretty (with and without her hair extensions), say thank you, and accept it for what it is.
 Don’t self-doubt because YOU ARE BEAUTIFUL!

 So how can I, as a black person celebrate Black History Month all year long?
 Here are five easy ways!

 I have to admit that I haven’t always done this, and living in a city where there are only 6% of “us” here makes it a tad difficult to do.
 However, there is also this mentality that products made by people of color are inferior compared to those who aren’t.
 That couldn’t be further from the truth.
 When we support black-owned businesses, we not only help people like ourselves but our community as well.
 There are many black-owned companies online, but you can also find them in your area as well.
 If you’re unsure of where to look, there are a few apps that can help you.
 My favorite three being, Official Black Wall Street, Where U Came From, and Black Nation.

 2. Purchase Black Literature